alronz/b2c-database-selection/MongoDB/Getting Started/underline_data_structures.md

 #### [back](getting_started_main.md)

-MongoDB stores its data in a document which is a data structure similar to the structures that maps values to keys such as hashes and dictionaries.
+MongoDB stores its data as documents which is a data structure similar to the structures that maps values to keys such as hashes and dictionaries.
 These documents contain a JSON like data or what is called a BSON data.
 Many documents can be grouped into a one container called a collection which is similar to the table concept in the traditional databases.

 Below I will explain the three main concepts used in MongoDB which are the documents, collection and the BSON format.

 #### Documents

 All the data stored in MongoDB is stored in the form of a document.
 A document stores the data in a JSON-Like format called BSON which will be explained in more details later.
-This format stores the data as field-and-value pairs as seen in the below small example for a product object in an e commerce application:
+This format stores the data as key-value pairs as seen in the below small example for a product object in an ecommerce application:

 ````
 {